 After you have completed the above steps, contact a qualified attorney

-we have dedicated over 35 years of our practice to the litigation of personal
+we have dedicated 38 years of our practice to the litigation of personal

 injury cases, including truck accident cases involving large corporate

 defendants and insurance companies.
 You can rely on our skill and sophisticated

 understanding of the law to help you recover a fair settlement award to